mattdesl/looom-tools/README.md

 ## What's Missing / WIP

 The website is missing UX/UI and export/playback functionality.
 The libraries are not yet released on npm, and not yet usable in production.
 Obviously no docs yet.
 The path offsetting works very closely to loom, but has a few edge cases where it results in different line thicknesses.
 Otherwise, most of the files seem to be rendering very closely to the Looom application.
+If you see any differences from your files, please open an issue or DM me on Twitter.

 ## Extra Features